jackHotch/Gym-App-Next/notes.md

 - Fix the css of the notes textarea
 - Fix the workout number on the `/record/workout/finished` page

-### Things to change on mac

-- add .env file
-- add .env to gitignore

 ## Split

 - Shows all past splits